rysdev/InsuranceQuotes/README.md

 # InsuranceQuotes
-ASP.NET web application connecting to MS SQL server instance
+ASP.NET web application connecting to MS SQL server instance.

 This application simulates a quote generator for a car insurance company.